rhit-neuro/Caravel_NPU_FPGA_2025/README.md

 # Caravel FPGA 2026
 The goal of this project is to combine the [Efabless's Caravel harness](https://caravel-harness.readthedocs.io/en/latest/) with a custom user space containing neural processing acceleration units.
 This repo contains the necessary tools to compile the SoC in Vivado, add the SoC to the Nexys A7 FPGA, and run a custom program on the SoC/FPGA combo.

+# Main Branch Rule

+Do not push directly to `main`.

+All changes must be made on a separate branch and merged into `main` through a Pull Request.

+Before merging into `main`, the Pull Request must be approved by at least one other team member.
+This is to prevent accidental breaking changes from entering the main branch.

 # [STEP 1] Vivado Project Setup & Synthesis

 >[!TIP]